Origin/Historical Background of Wakayama Ramen

-Wakayama Ramen is local ramen in Japan that is served at specialty stores and popular cafeterias, mainly in the northern part of Wakayama prefecture.
+Wakayama Ramen is one of traditional ramen in Japan that is served at specialty stores and popular cafeterias, mainly in the northern part of Wakayama prefecture.
 The Wakayama Prefecture has a warm climate facing the Pacific Ocean and the Kii Channel.
 Wakayama ramen is usually called, “Chinese Noodles” (中華そば) or just “Chinese” (中華) for short.
 The history of this one dates back in particular in the central of Wakayama City.
 It has been told that from the early Showa period and before the war, ramen had already been eaten in different shops and there also has been a great number of ramen stalls in the said city.
 Locals call this as the best ramen in Wakayama.

 Because Wakayama prefecture is close to soy sauce-producing areas such as Yuasa and there are many neighboring prefectures close to it which have the ingredients for the soup, the Wakayama ramen is made from pork bones and chicken bones from the neighboring prefectures and seasoned with soy sauce from Yuasa.
 This made the citizens familiar with the taste of the soy sauce.
 However, although Chinese noodles in Wakayama were occasionally transmitted to the media in Osaka, they did not spread all over the country and remained in the local area.
 Furthermore, this “Chinese soba culture” was not recognized as unique to Wakayama, much less the name Wakayama ramen was used.